Annette Carson: Books on King Richard III

-Articles by Carson have been published in magazines including the Richard III Society's Ricardian Bulletin, and twice in the Society's annual journal The Ricardian, in 2005 and 2012.
+Articles by Carson have been published in magazines including the Richard III Society's Ricardian Bulletin, and twice in the society's annual journal The Ricardian, in 2005 and 2012.

 Her media appearances include BBC Radio 4 Great Lives: Richard III (2015), and a news item University of Leicester find human remains in car park in search for Richard III.
 Carson states: "It's my belief we simply don't know as much as we're led to think we know about Richard III and his period, and an open mind serves us better than one that runs along well-worn paths."

 UK State Pension legal challenge

 In 2002 Carson brought a legal action against the UK Government seeking Judicial review of its 'frozen pension' policy.
 The case contended that the failure of the UK Government to pay to pensioners resident in certain overseas countries the annual inflation uprating to their UK State Pension, which was paid to residents in other countries, constituted discrimination in contravention of the Human Rights Act 1998 based on EU Human Rights legislation.
 The UK State Pension was payable in countries like the UK, the European Economic Area (EEA) and a number of disparate countries (the United States, for example), whilst not being payable in predominantly Commonwealth countries such as Australia, Canada, New Zealand and South Africa.
 The civil action was held in the Administration Court of the Queens Bench Division of the High Court.
 Carson lost her case, with the Honourable Mr. Justice Burnton saying that the decision to uprate the UK State Pension was legislative rather than judicial.
 Carson was given leave to appeal, and the appeal was heard in 2003.
 Carson lost this appeal, but was given leave to appeal, this time to the House of Lords.
 This appeal heard in 2005.
 Carson also lost this appeal.
 With each loss in the UK courts adverse costs were awarded against her.

-In 2008, Carson took her appeal to the ECHR, in Strasbourg, where she was joined by 12 other "frozen" pensioners from Canada and Australia.
+In 2008, Carson took her appeal to the European Convention on Human Rights (ECHR), in Strasbourg, where she was joined by 12 other "frozen" pensioners from Canada and Australia.
 They lost this case and in 2010 they appealed to the Grand Chamber of the ECHR in 2010.
 This final appeal was lost by 11 votes to 6.